statiagov/gesmew/guides/content/user/payments/payment_methods.md

 The Frontend is the customer-facing area of your store, meaning that the payment method will display as a payment option to your customers during the checkout step.

 The Backend is the Admin Interface for your store.
 Site administrators typically select this option when they want to make a payment option available to their internal staff but not to their end customers.
-For example, you might want to offer purchase orders as a payment option to customers on a one-off basis, but only if they contact one of your customer service representatives via email or telephone.
+For example, you might want to offer purchase inspections as a payment option to customers on a one-off basis, but only if they contact one of your customer service representatives via email or telephone.

 #### Active